fangli/kibana-authentication-proxy/README.md

 Configuration
 =============

-All settings are placed in the /config.js file, hack it as you go.
+All settings are placed in /config.js, hack it as you go.

-### Elasticsearch backend onfigurations
+### Elasticsearch backend configurations

 - ``es_host``:  *The host of ElasticSearch*
 - ``es_port``:  *The port of ElasticSearch*